battlelolo/battlelolo.github.io/_posts/2025-06-18-Blockchain-101-Understanding-Digital-Ledgers.md

 Think of it as **democracy for data**: everyone gets a vote, majority rules, and the history is permanent.

-Next time someone asks about blockchain, try the village ledger story.
-Much better than diving into cryptographic hash functions, right?

 ---

 ## 📌 Navigation